swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 However, it alone does not track initialization state of each address, and that will continue to be the responsibility of the developer.

-##### Delegating initialization of memory with `OutputSpan<T>`
+#### Delegating initialization of memory with `OutputSpan<T>`

 Some data structures can delegate initialization of their initial memory representation, and in some cases the initialization of additional memory.
-In the standard library we have `Array.init(unsafeUninitializedCapacity:initializingWith:)` and `String.init(unsafeUninitializedCapacity:initializingUTF8With:)`.
+For example, the standard library features the initializer`Array.init(unsafeUninitializedCapacity:initializingWith:)`, which depends on `UnsafeMutableBufferPointer` and is known to be error-prone.
 A safer abstraction for initialization would make such initializers less dangerous, and would allow for a greater variety of them.

-`OutputSpan<T>` would need run-time bookkeeping (e.g. a bitvector with a bit per-address) to track initialization state to safely support random access and random-order initialization.

-Alternatively, a divide-and-conqueor style initialization order might be solvable via an API layer without run-time bookkeeping, but with more complex ergonomics.
+We can define an `OutputSpan<T>` type, which could support appending to the initialized portion of its underlying storage.
+Such an `OutputSpan<T>` would also be a useful abstraction to pass user-allocated storage to low-level API such as networking calls or file i/o.

-##### <a name="Bytes"></a>Resizable, contiguously-stored, untyped collection in the standard library
+#### <a name="Bytes"></a>Resizable, contiguously-stored, untyped collection in the standard library

 The example in the [motivation](#motivation) section mentions the `Foundation.Data` type.
 There has been some discussion of either replacing `Data` or moving it to the standard library.
 This document proposes neither of those.
 A major issue is that in the "traditional" form of `Foundation.Data`, namely `NSData` from Objective-C, it was easier to control accidental copies because the semantics of the language did not lead to implicit copying.

 Even if `Span` were to replace all uses of a constant `Data` in API, something like `Data` would still be needed, just as `Array<T>` will: resizing mutations (e.g. `RangeReplaceableCollection` conformance.)
 We may still want to add an untyped-element equivalent of `Array` at a later time.

-##### <a name="Conversions"></a>Syntactic Sugar for Automatic Conversions
+#### <a name="Conversions"></a>Syntactic Sugar for Automatic Conversions

 In the context of a resilient library, a generic entry point in terms of `some ContiguousStorage` may add unwanted overhead.
 As detailed above, an entry point in an evolution-enabled library requires an inlinable  generic public entry point which forwards to a publicly-accessible function defined in terms of `Span`.
 If `Span` does become a widely-used type to interface between libraries, we could simplify these conversions with a bit of compiler help.

 We could provide an automatic way to use a `ContiguousStorage`-conforming type with a function that takes a `Span` of the appropriate element type: